nicholasgaubatz/nicholasgaubatz.github.io/bio.markdown

 I attended undergrad at Murray State University in Murray, KY, where I majored in mathematics and minored in computer science.
 I participated heavily in the Department of Mathematics & Statistics and various student organizations over my four years, and I also served as an RA my senior year.
 I held one of Murray State's Presidential Fellowships, a full-ride scholarship.
 My undergraduate career culminated in my award of Outstanding Senior Man, and I was able to give a valediction at the May 2022 Commencement ceremony.
 My speech can be found [here](https://youtu.be/M40MNKYKpEc?t=2769).

-I am currently in my first year in my PhD program at Auburn University, where I have been named a Presidential Graduate Research Fellow.
-I am in the process of satisfying my preliminary sequence and exam requirements, and while I am still mostly undecided about what field of mathematics I want to go into, I have been leaning toward something algebra-related since I started grad school.
-My goal is to become a university professor, where I can research my interests, teach valuable mathematics, and serve in a campus community.
+I am currently in my second year in my PhD program at Auburn University, where I have been named a Presidential Graduate Research Fellow.
+I have passed the Algebra, Graph Theory, and Probability preliminary exams, and I am in the process of finishing my last prelim sequence in Algebraic Topology.
+A list of my graduate coursework can be found [here](/bio/coursework).
+I am still somewhat undecided about what field of mathematics I want to go into, but I have really enjoyed getting introduced to [*Ideals, Varieties, and Algorithms*](https://link.springer.com/book/10.1007/978-3-319-16721-3) by Cox, Little, and O'Shea in a reading course in Summer 2023.
+I plan to further investigate algebraic geometry and also dive into algebraic topology this academic year.
+I am also dipping my toes into Data Science in Fall 2023.

 Please feel free to browse some of my research writings and experiences.